YerzhanUtelbayev/caesar-cipher-cli/README.md

 ### Accepted options
 * -a, --action: an action encode/decode (required)
 * -s, --shift: a shift (required)
 * -i, --input: an input file.
-If missed console input would be used instead.
+If missed, console input would be used instead.
 * -o, --output: an output file.
-If missed console ouput would be used instead.
+If missed, console output would be used instead.

 ### Usage examples
 First, installation of node modules is needed (```npm install```)